-The Treasurer may authorize the use of separate bank accounts by certain departments when operational constraints warrant this action.
+The Office of the VP for Finance and Treasurer may authorize the use of separate bank accounts for Schools/Centers when operational constraints warrant this action.

-All checking accounts must have two authorized signatories, unless otherwise arranged with the Office of the Treasurer.
+All checking accounts must have two authorized signatories, unless otherwise arranged with the Office of the VP for Finance and Treasurer.

-The Business Officer of the school or administrative area is responsible for approving all requests for separate bank accounts and assigning custodians for such accounts.
+The Senior Business Officer of the School or Center is responsible for approving all requests for separate bank accounts and assigning custodians for such accounts.

-Separately administered bank accounts are to be used only for their intended purpose and are not to be used as a depository for cash receipts or as a check cashing fund except as otherwise approved by the Office of the Treasurer.
+Separately administered bank accounts are to be used only for their intended purpose and are not to be used as a depository for cash receipts or as a check cashing fund except as otherwise approved by the Office of the VP for Finance and Treasurer.

 All separately administered bank accounts should generally be replenished monthly, but must be replenished at least every 90 days, and receipts should accompany all reimbursement requests.
 If a receipt is unavailable, a Missing Receipt Affidavit should be submitted with the reimbursement request.

 The custodian of the fund is responsible for (a) the fund’s safeguarding and security, and (b) the monthly reconciliation between the accounting system and the bank statement.